sparkutils/quality/docs/sqlfunctions.md

     tags:
       - longs
   rng_UUID:
+    description: |
-    description: "rng_UUID(expr) takes either a structure with lower and higher longs or a 128bit binary type and converts to a string uuid"
+      rng_UUID(expr) takes either a structure with lower and higher longs or a 128bit binary type and converts to a string uuid - use with, for example, the rng() function.

+      If a simple conversion from two longs (lower, higher) to a uuid is desired then use as_uuid, rng_uuid applies the same transformations as the Spark uuid to the input higher and lower longs.
     tags:
       - longs
   rng: